jellejurre/BusDoors/README.md

 ## Run in parallel
 To run the FEM process in parallel, MPI need to be installed. `Microsoft MPI` for Windows, `MPICH` for other platforms.
-Then use command `mpiexec -n 4 julia [file to run]` to run the parallel Julia file.
+Then use command `mpiexec -n 4 julia --project [file to run]` to run the parallel Julia file.
-`mpiexecjl -n 4 julia [file to run]` is used for Unix-based system.
+`mpiexecjl -n 4 julia --project [file to run]` is used for Unix-based system.